mary-ext/bluesky-post-embed/README.md

 # &lt;bluesky-post>

-A custom element for embedding Bluesky posts.
+A custom element for embedding Bluesky posts, connects to Bluesky's API directly with no middleman involved.

 [Live demo](https://mary-ext.github.io/bluesky-post-embed)